Bill O’Reilly: Read Shocking Details Of Sex Harassment Case Settled For Reported $9 Million

 Fox News founder and chief Roger Aisles has also been hit with multiple sexual harassment claims and resigned from his position atop the conservative cable news network last summer.
 While Aisles denies the allegations against him, another lawsuit was filed on Monday morning by a female former Fox News contributor, again charging Aisles with sexual harassment.

-The graphic details and excerpts from a lawsuit filed in 2004 by former Fox News producer Andrea Mackris were published on Sunday by New York Magazine contributing writer Yashar Ali, on his Twitter account.
+The graphic details and excerpts from a lawsuit filed in 2004 by former Fox News producer Andrea Mackris were published on Sunday by New York Magazine contributing writer Yashar Ali on his Twitter account.
 Click on this link to read the entire Twitter thread with more extensive excerpts from the lawsuit.

 O’Reilly reportedly paid $9 million to settle the case.
 The details include the following allegations.